Special prosecutor to investigate 'every corner' of Michigan State University

 The investigation will be led by retired Kent County prosecutor William Forsyth, assisted by the Michigan State Police director, Col. Kriste Etue, who said she will help determine whether crimes were committed.

-Schuette's announcement comes three days after Nassar -- who also was a national gymnastics team doctor -- was sentenced to decades in prison for sexually abusing girls and young women in his care.
+Earlier this week, Nassar -- who also was a national team gymnastics team doctor -- was sentenced to decades in prison for sexually abusing girls and young women in his care.

 Forsyth said his investigation will determine: